Case study - Asito

 Need for a scalable platform for 80+ locations and thousands of users

-To build a scalable digital platform that centrally manages reports, tasks, and assets, works effortlessly on the work floor, and grows together with the organization.
+The ambition: To build hat centrally manages reports, tasks, and assets, works effortlessly on the work floor, and g.

 Approach: Starting Small, Creating Big Impact